 With the amount of small equipment and power tools on a jobsite, construction tool tracking systems are a necessity.
 Leveraging a solution that allows you to track both heavy construction equipment, like cranes and diggers, as well as small construction tools, like drills and jackhammers, centralizes your data and maximizes efficiency.

 Many fleet managers still use paper and outdated systems to track tool assignments, if any at all.
 These inefficient methods are often unorganized and can’t provide real time visibility.

-A web-based construction tool tracking software provides a real-time view of your tools and equipment.
+A fleet tracking app provides a real-time view of your tools and equipment.
 Managers can track tool assignments and location in real time to keep team members accountable and automate inventory counts.

 1. Increase Accountability With Construction Tool Assignments